floss1138/dbDotCad/README.md

 `,BLOCKNAME,tag1,tag4,tag5`
 Such blocks would impact clean creation of spread sheets.
 Beware.

 If block names are to appear as Excel worksheet names, these must match the Excel name space.
-There is a 32 character limit and the sheetname cannot contain [ ] : * ? / \.
+There is a 31 character limit and the sheetname cannot contain [ ] : * ? / \.
 The same case insensitive name cannot be used.
 This script removes these problem characters for spread sheet creation and replaces them a close alternative, { } . # > < respectively.
+Sheetnames are truncated to 31 characters if necessary.
 The database contains the original name.
 The block is identified by the attribute tags and different blocks with the same name have the BLOCKNAME changed.
 NAME would become NAME(1) NAME(2) etc.  Best practice requires a version number in the name, so avoid putting this in brackets and stick to underscores.

 #### Wiring scheduels from any pre-defined block names and tags
 It should be possible to define the blocknames and tags to produce a schedlule, even if the block does not contain all the tag information: